dgarrison63/agility2018/lab3.rst

         "loadBalancer":

-Now that we have reviewed the Deployment, we need to actually create it by deploying it to OpenShift by using the "oc create" command:
+Now that we have reviewed the Deployment, we need to actually create it by deploying it to OpenShift by using the **oc create** command:

 .. code-block:: console